Skip to contents

 • clicks: A data.frame (or data.table) with data about each click.
 See details.

-• wav (only FPx files): pseudo-wav data - inter-peak-intervals and raw amplitudes for a subset of clicks
+• wav (only FPx files): pseudo-wav data - inter-peak-intervals (in 250 ns units) and raw amplitudes for a subset of clicks

-• env: misc data, ambient temperature (in deg C) and battery voltage per stack (in units of 10 millivolts)
+• env: misc data, angle from vertical (in degrees), ambient temperature (in deg C), battery voltage per stack (in units of volts), which battery column is in use, and the pod on/off state.

 Details